University of Pittsburgh at Bradford: Athletics

 The KOA Arena is home to the basketball and volleyball programs, while the swimming team competes in the Paul C. Duke III Aquatic Center, which features a performance arena and an NCAA-regulation, six-lane swimming pool.
 The baseball, softball and soccer teams play at the Kessel Athletic Complex, whose facilities include the baseball/softball field, soccer field and tennis and basketball courts.

-Pitt Bradford's athletic programs hold a combined 16 conference titles and have appeared in several NCAA Division III tournaments.
+Pitt Bradford's athletic programs hold a combined 17 conference titles and have appeared in several NCAA Division III tournaments.
+In 2025, the men's basketball team won the regular season and tournament titles of the AMCC and advanced to the second round of the NCAA Division III basketball tournament, its third NCAA tournament appearance.